How does an interior designer navigate the world?

 “The project imposed needs, wants, and limitations that you would see in the real world when you are trying to complete a project for a customer,” says Jessica Cirillo, a visual merchandiser at IKEA Group.

 At the conclusion of the course, the students pitched their solutions to a team of IKEA professionals, just as they would if they were working in the profession.
-Two winning designs were chosen for display, and were unveiled at a 15th anniversary press conference featuring IKEA executives and public officials.
+Three winning designs were chosen for display, and were unveiled at a 15th anniversary press conference featuring IKEA executives and public officials.

 “The way that these kids came in and were such professionals about their pitch, and they took it so seriously, I think they're on the path,” Cirillo says.
 “They’re on a track to lead super successful lives and great careers.”